We will be making available to people of all nationalities, everything they need to follow the Buddha’s infinite path to liberation.

 Help us Preserve a Living Tradition

-To provide universal access to the Buddhist literary heritage translated into modern languages.
+To provide universal access to the words of the Buddha (the Kangyur and Tengyur) translated into modern languages.

 To make all of the Kangyur and related volumes of the Tengyur available in English, and provide widespread accessibility in multiple platforms.

 To make a significant portion of the Kangyur and complementary Tengyur texts available in English, and easily accessible in multiple platforms.

 To make a representative sample of the Kangyur and Tengyur available in English, and establish the infrastructure and resources necessary to accomplish the long-term vision.

-After expert review, the translations will be published in the online reading room, free of charge.
-The online reading room database will provide access to 84000’s translations as they become available, and will reference other existing translations.
-Print editions will be made available if funding permits.Start Slide Show with PicLens Lite
+After expert review, the translations are published in our online Reading Room, free of charge, and equipped with advanced technology for easy use and navigation.
+It provides access to 84000’s translations as they become available, and references other known existing translations.
+Print editions will be made available as funding permits.